jmizell/Filtering-Proxy-Example/readme.md

 ```

 ### Using the example
-You won't be able to do much with the proxy, and wordpress, as only get is allowed, and posts are filtered, you cannot get past the configuration screen.
+You won't be able to do much with the proxy, and wordpress.
+Since the http get method is the only one allowed, you cannot get past the configuration screen.

-To trigger an alert, pass any parameters in the browser query string.
+To trigger a rejection, pass any parameters in the browser.
 The following examples should have the following result.

 * 403 Forbidden, http://127.0.0.1:8080/?test=105%20OR%201=1
 * 403 Forbidden, http://127.0.0.1:8080/?test=105;%20DROP%20TABLE%20Suppliers